valrus/small-clever-rooms/_containers/essays/unicode.md

 <img class="right" src="{{ get_asset('images/posts/Unicode/encoding_layers.png') }}" />

-Starting at the bottom—the real nuts and bolts detail of how compurers store information<sup id="ref1"><a href="#foot1" class="ref"></a></sup>—each layer zooms out and brings us one step closer to something humans are used to looking at and extracting information from.
+Starting at the bottom—the real nuts and bolts detail of how computers store information<sup id="ref1"><a href="#foot1" class="ref"></a></sup>—each layer zooms out and brings us one step closer to something humans are used to looking at and extracting information from.
 This post will focus on the top two layers and the idea that an encoding is a relationship or translation between them.

 ## The Content Of A File Is Numbers